Tales from the SOC: False innovation and invented minutiae | S1 Ep009

 But, as our recent explainer article shows in numerous video clips, YellowKey allows anyone to bypass TPM-mode BitLocker automatically, in a few seconds, and to read off all the files from the supposedly protected C: drive.

-As a result, security officers around the world are quire reasonably pondering the question, “Does this trivial-to-use, public exploit mean that ‘protected’ laptops lost by or stolen from my staff in recent months now constitute reportable data breaches?”
+As a result, security officers around the world are quite reasonably pondering the question, “Does this trivial-to-use, public exploit mean that ‘protected’ laptops lost by or stolen from my staff in recent months now constitute reportable data breaches?”

-Amazingly, the exploit involves simply copying a curious collection of data files provided by N. Eclipse, none of which are executable files (programs), scripts, or likely to arouse any particular suspicion, onto a removable drive such as a USB key, plugging it into a laptop, and booting into recovery mode.
+Amazingly, the exploit involves simply copying a curious collection of data files provided by N. Eclipse, none of which are executable files (programs), scripts, or likely to arouse any particular malware-like suspicion, onto a removable drive such as a USB key, plugging it into a laptop, and booting into recovery mode.

 That’s all there is to it.

-These weird data files somehow trigger an “undocumented feature” in the Windows Recovery Environment (which, by default, anyone with access to your laptop can activate) that completely sidesteps the 48-digit recovery password that an attacker almost certainly won’t know, and on which the security of TPM-based recovery mode relies.
+These weird data files somehow trigger an “undocumented feature” in the Windows Recovery Environment (which, by default, anyone with access to your laptop can activate) that completely sidesteps the 48-digit recovery password that an attacker almost certainly won’t know, and on which the security of TPM-based recovery mode usually relies.

 Microsoft has now published a PowerShell script that sysadmins can use to mitigate the risk of YellowKey on affected devices.